Most online services will not be available while we improve the system Friday, December 1st at 10pm until Saturday, December 2nd at 12pm.

 What types of projects were funded in previous years?

-To date, the Climate Challenge Fund program has provided support for projects by 29 different organizations from across the province, including First Nations, municipalities, not-for-profit organizations, businesses, and academic research institutions.
-Projects funded range from work to reduce the greenhouse gas emissions from agriculture and planting trees to sequester carbon, to helping homeowners adapt to increased flood risk and the Island’s technology sector to develop zero emission transportation.
+To date, the Climate Challenge Fund program has provided support for 61 different projects from organizations from across the province, including First Nations, municipalities, not-for-profit organizations, businesses, and academic research institutions.

 Visit Climate Challenge Fund Projects to see a list of the projects that previously received funding.

 When do I need to submit my application?

 How long will it take to fill out this application form?